Easy Cranberry Compote

 For this simple orange cranberry sauce, you’ll need just a few ingredients:

-- Sugar: regular cane sugar is all you need
+- Sugar: Regular granulated cane sugar is all you need

-- Orange: I like to add the juice and zest of one organic orange to add some brightness and depth of flavor
+- Orange: I like to add the juice and zest of one organic orange for brightness and depth of flavor

 Here are some helpful items to make this perfect cranberry sauce even easier:

-- Small pot or saucepan: For simmering the cranberries
+- 3-quart (or larger) pot or saucepan: For simmering the cranberries

 - Potato masher: You can use this simple tool if you want all your cranberries mashed